Several Indian-origin persons charged in insider trading cases in US | Law-Order

 Several Indian-origin persons have been charged in the US with insider trading in two separate alleged schemes in which they made more than five million dollars in illegal profits.

+The SEC alleges that these persons, all residing in California, traded ahead of two corporate acquisition announcements by Lumentum and generated more than USD 5.2 million in illicit profits.

-In another action, the SEC alleges insider trading by investment banker Brijesh Goel, 37 and his friend Akshay Niranjan, 33, both of New York, who was a foreign exchange trader at a large financial institution.
+In another action, the SEC alleges insider trading by investment banker Brijesh Goel, 37, and his friend Akshay Niranjan, 33.
+They both are from New York.
+Niranjan was a foreign exchange trader at a large financial institution.

 The SEC's enforcement actions were filed in federal district court in Manhattan, and in each case, the US Attorney's Office for the Southern District of New York on Monday announced parallel criminal charges.